HarshdeepSinghKaint/Quiz--basic-/README.md

 ## Feedback

-If you have any feedback or suggestions for improvements, feel free to [open an issue]([https://github.com/HarshdeepSinghKaint/Quiz--basic-/issues])on GitHub.
+If you have any feedback or suggestions for improvements, feel free to [open an issue]([https://github.com/HarshdeepSinghKaint/Quiz--basic-/issues]) on GitHub.